 How do I know if I live in a HUBZone?

 Another way to qualify is if the area has a poverty rate of at least 25 percent.
 The HUBZone Program provides federal contract opportunities for small businesses located in HUBzones, and hiring employees.
-On the same subject : How to Be an Asset to Your Company. … All you have to do is click on the map, type in your address, and it will let you know if you live in HUBZone.
+Read also : How to Join a Union. … All you have to do is click on the map, type in your address, and it will let you know if you live in HUBZone.

 What is SBA HUBZone?
 The Historically Underused Business Zones (HUBZone) program helps small businesses in urban and rural communities gain preferential access to federal procurement opportunities.
 These options go to small businesses that receive HUBZone certification in part by hiring staff living in HUBZone.